But it hasn't diminished the magic of Christmas in their home.

-"This is going to be very controversial," Shepard told Us Weekly earlier this month.
+"This is going to be very controversial," Shepard told Us Weekly back in 2018.
 "I have a fundamental rule that I will never lie to them, which is challenging at times.
 Our 5-year-old started asking questions like, 'Well, this doesn't make sense, and that doesn't make sense.'
 I'm like, 'You know what?
 This is just a fun thing we pretend while it's Christmas.'"

 According to Shepard, this has not diminished the magic of Christmas in their home.
 "They love watching movies about Santa, they love talking about Santa," Shepard told Us.
 "They don't think he exists, but they're super happy and everything's fine."

-Research indicates that Shepard is right—kids can be totally happy and into Christmas even after figuring out the truth and that most kids do start to untangle the Santa myth on their own, as Lincoln did.
+Research indicates that Shepard and Bell are so right—kids can be totally happy and into Christmas even after figuring out the truth and that most kids do start to untangle the Santa myth on their own, as Lincoln did.

 Studies suggest that for many kids, the myth fades around age seven, but for some kids, it's sooner, and that's okay.